Where will I stay on my trip to Kenya?

 What is Batian’s View Experiential Education Center?

 Batian’s View served as the East Africa branch of the National Outdoor Leadership School (NOLS East Africa) from 1976 to early 2003.
-The facility consists of three large buildings for the office, library, display area, equipment storage, kitchen and food preparation area, dining area, first aid room, and plenty of places for the students to relax, study and ‘hang-out’.
+The facility consists of three large buildings for the office, library, meeting room, equipment storage, kitchen and food preparation, dining area, first aid room, and plenty of places for the students to relax, study and ‘hang-out’.

-There are two self-contained homes on the property and four other multi-room cabins that serve as faculty and student housing; room for up to 30 people.
-The property is located on eight acres of land next to the Naro Moru River.
-The elevation is ‘7,000 and there is a dense forest along the river.
+There are two self-contained homes on the property and four other multi-room cabins that serve as faculty and student housing; room for up to 35 people.
+The property is located on ten acres of land at an elevation of ‘7,000 next to the Naro Moru River.
 Across the river is national forest land with endless opportunities for long walks or trail runs.

-Mr. Roberts worked at the NOLS East Africa branch from 1986 to 1999 as a field instructor and branch director.
+Mr. Roberts worked at the NOLS East Africa branch from 1986 to 1999 as a field instructor and branch director before returning to the US and settling in Tucson, Arizona.
 In March of 2003, however, NOLS announced the closure of the NOLS East Africa branch.
-Mr. Roberts, and his wife, Elizabeth Goodwin, having very close ties to the facility and community, made a proposal to NOLS to purchase the NOLS East Africa property with a commitment to use it as an experiential education center for East Africans.
-NOLS accepted the offer and today Mr. Roberts and Ms. Goodwin own the facility and are assisted in its maintenance by two long time friends and colleagues, Peter Kafuna and Mary Wairimu.
+Mr. Roberts, and his wife, Elizabeth Goodwin, having very close ties to the facility and community, made a proposal to NOLS to purchase the property with a commitment to use it as an experiential education center for East Africans.
+NOLS accepted the offer and today Mr. Roberts and Ms. Goodwin own the facility and are assisted in its maintenance by two long-time friends and colleagues, Peter Kafuna and Mary Wairimu.
 Having lived in Kenya for so long, Mr. Roberts developed many strong relationships with the people living near Batian’s View and the other locations that are part of the SLIK trip.
-This will allow the American students to be embraced and introduced to the Kenyan culture as few other visitors would.
+This allows the American students to be embraced and introduced to the Kenyan culture as few other visitors could.

 Who make up the faculty at Batian’s View Experiential Education Center?

 Ms. Goodwin first came to Kenya in 1987 as a NOLS East Africa student.
 She returned in 1990 to join Mr. Roberts and for the next five years split her time between Naro Moru and Lake Baringo in northern Kenya, where she was a consultant for a land rehabilitation program.
 She went on to earn her Masters Degree from the University of London studying the role of women and rural development in Naro Moru.
-Ms. Goodwin oversees all of Batian’s View finances and assists with the SLIK program.
+Ms. Goodwin is the CFO of Batian’s View, overseeing finances, human resources, and setting policies and procedures for the efficient operations of Batian’s View.

-Batian’s View Co-Manager Mr. Kafuna was a field instructor with NOLS for 11 years instructing students in Kenya and Wyoming.
+Mr. Kafuna was a field instructor with NOLS for 11 years instructing students in Kenya and Wyoming.
 At the NOLS East Africa branch Mr. Kafuna served as Operations Manager for three years.
 Mr. Kafuna currently chairs the Mt.
 Kenya Tour Operators Association, a group that promotes activities around Mt.
 Kenya while also supporting wilderness conservation and wise land management policy.
-Mr. Kafuna oversees the curriculum at Batian’s View Experiential Education Center and supervises the high and low challenge course.
+Mr. Kafuna oversees the curriculum at Batian’s View Experiential Education Center and supervises team building and leadership programs for a wide variety of groups in Kenya.

-Batian’s View Co-Manager Ms.Wairimu is a graduate of the NOLS East Africa semester course in 1988.
+Ms.Wairimu is a graduate of the NOLS East Africa semester course in 1988.
 She began working at NOLS East Africa in 1990 and became the Issue Room manager in 1995.
 Ms. Wairimu also spent two summers working in the equipment departments of the NOLS Rocky Mountain and NOLS Alaska branches.
-Ms. Wairimu oversees the Batian’s View facility and staff.
-Mr. Kafuna and Ms. Wairimu co- manage Batian’s View and live on the property with their three children.
+Ms. Wairimu oversees the Batian’s View facility, staff, and operations.
+Mr. Kafuna and Ms. Wairimu live on the property, and are often visited by their three grown children.

 What are the responsibilities of the students?